ResNet-LDDMM: Advancing the LDDMM Framework using Deep Residual Networks: Implementation and Experiments

 \textbf{--} Second, there may not even be a good scale in the LDDMM framework to compare certain shapes.
 This is generally caused by points belonging to very different parts of the shape that also happen to be very close, such as two fingers on a hand.
 Such matching problems are generally much harder for the usual LDDMM, because one needs to choose big enough scales of deformation in the reproducing kernel to ensure regularity of the shape.
 This can either prevent necessary deformations from occurring, or force the transformation to first separate and unnaturally expand the fingers during the first half of the transformation.
 This is also a well-known problem when tackling multiple shapes (see \cite{arguillere2016multipleshapes} for example).
 This problem is particularly obvious in Fig. \ref{Fig:ComparisonToLDDMM} when matching various hand positions, especially (but not only) in the intermediate deformation steps.
 On the other hand, thanks in part to only requiring bi-lipshitz regularity, ResNet-LDDMM can move two parts of the shape (such as two fingers) in opposite directions while keeping the regularization term small by encasing each part within distinct polytopes.
 Fig. \ref{Fig:Directions} illustrates how ResNet-LDDMM performs better than LDDMM for the case of a hand.
-That is, the True Registration Error (see Sec. \ref{sec:Experiments} for definition) is much lower, and the geodesic much more plausible in the case of ResNet-LDDMM compared to LDDMM.